nik-rev/blog/content/blog/2025-04-02_dev_env_in_rust.md

 ---
 title: My development environment is fully written in Rust!
-7 Alternatives written in Rust I'm excited to share
+And 7 Alternatives written in Rust I'm excited about
 ---

 Since I started learning Rust 5 months ago, I have since replaced my full development environment with software written in Rust.